 And if we are being unfair, if we are sounding frustrated, we're now — this moment — also a little embarrassed.
 For our iPhone rang, the AirPods switched over to it and we took the call without even realising what we were doing.

 So, okay, it's a good feature, but it uses Bluetooth and that is equal parts technology and alchemy.
 Consequently, we've equally had situations where we've not been able to use AirPods for a Zoom call on our Macs because something kept making it switch to the iPhone.

-How to turn off automatic Bluetooth switching on iOS 14
+How to turn off automatic Bluetooth switching on iOS 14 and iOS 15

 - Go to Settings, Bluetooth